The Grinch (film): Plot

 On Christmas Eve, after making a Santa Claus disguise and crafting dozens of gadgets to help him with his plan, the Grinch and Max, who pulls the sleigh in Fred's place, go down to Whoville to steal the decorations and presents.
 He soon encounters Cindy Lou after falling into her trap.
 Her request to help lighten her mother's workload and her advice about listening to the Whos' singing to alleviate his sadness touches the Grinch's heart.
 Despite this, the Grinch continues his mission, unable to let go of the loneliness Christmas brought him.

-After stealing every Christmas present and decoration, the Grinch and Max head back to Mount Crumpit to dispose of them.
+The Grinch and Max head back to Mount Crumpit to dispose of the gifts.
 The Whos wake up and are shocked and disappointed to see that the presents and decorations are gone.
-Cindy Lou believes that she is to blame because of her trap, but Donna tells her that Christmas is not centered on presents and that Cindy Lou is the best thing that ever happened to her.
-The Whos join together to sing "Welcome Christmas", rendering the Grinch puzzled to see that they are celebrating Christmas despite his thefts.
-Seeing Cindy Lou and remembering her guidance, he immerses himself in their singing, causing his shrunken heart to blissfully triple in size.
+Cindy Lou believes that she is to blame because of her trap, but Donna tells her that Christmas is not centered on presents and that Cindy Lou is the greatest gift she has ever received.
+The Whos join to sing "Welcome Christmas", rendering the Grinch puzzled to see that they are celebrating Christmas despite his thefts.
+Seeing Cindy Lou and remembering her guidance, he immerses himself in their singing, causing his shrunken heart to triple in size.

 Afterwards, the sleigh begins to fall off Mount Crumpit, and the Grinch attempts to save it.
 He succeeds when Fred and his family come to his aid.
 After securing the sleigh, the Grinch and Max slide down back to Whoville in order to return the stolen items, and the remorseful Grinch admits his actions and apologizes to the Whos before returning to his cave.

 Feeling sorry for the Grinch, Cindy Lou later invites him and Max to celebrate Christmas at her house which he awkwardly attends.
-When seated for dinner, he realizes that it was not really Christmas he despised, but being alone and his bitterness over being neglected.
-With this, the Grinch finally accepts the Whos' friendship and enjoys Christmas with them giving a toast.
+When seated for dinner, he realizes that it was not really Christmas he despised, but rather his solitude and bitterness over being neglected.
+With this, the Grinch finally accepts the Whos' friendship and enjoys Christmas with them with a toast.